Kilonova and Optical Afterglow from Binary Neutron Star Mergers. II. Optimal Search Strategy for Serendipitous Observations and Target-of-opportunity Observations of Gravitational-wave Triggers: Detectability for Target-of-opportunity Observations of GW Triggers

-The BNS GW detectabilities for the networks of 2nd, 2.5th, and 3rd generation GW detectors have been studied in detail in Section \ref{Sec:GWResults}.
-Based on these results, we now discuss the EM detection probabilities for GW-triggered ToO observations under ideal follow-up conditions (i.e., the most optimal situation for detector networks of different generations).
+{{The BNS GW detectabilities for the networks of 2.5th, and 3rd generation GW detectors have been studied in detail in Section \ref{sec:GWResults2}.
+Based on these results, we now discuss the EM detection probabilities and optimistic EM detection rates for GW-triggered ToO observations.}}